US, France, Britain launch strikes on Syria - Journal du Cameroun

 AFP’s correspondent in the city said several consecutive blasts were heard at 4:00 am (0100 GMT), followed by the sound of airplanes overhead.
 Smoke could be seen rising from the northern and eastern edges of the capital.

-“A short time ago, I ordered the United States armed forces to launch precision strikes on targets associated with the chemical weapons capabilities of Syrian dictator Bashar al-Assad,” Trump said, in a primetime address.
+“A short time ago, I ordered the United States armed forces to launch precision strikes on targets associated with the chemical weapons capabilities of Syrian dictator Bashar al-Assad,” Trump said, in a primetime address from the White House.

 “A combined operation with the armed forces of France and the United Kingdom is now under way.
-We thank them both,” Trump added.
+We thank them both.”

 “This massacre was a significant escalation in a pattern of chemical weapons use by that very terrible regime,” he said of the suspected deadly gas attack a week ago on the rebel-held Damascus suburb of Douma.